mui/material-ui/packages/pigment-css-react/README.md

 }
 ```

-## Building a UI library
+## Building reusable components for UI libraries

-The key of a UI library is to provide a set of reusable components that can be used and themed across **different projects**.
+The purpose of this guide is to demonstrate how to create reusable components for a UI library that can be shared across multiple projects and used to implement different design systems through custom theming.
+The approach outlined here is not necessary when constructing components to be consumed and themed in a single project.
+It's most relevant for developers who want to build a component library that could be published as a package to be consumed and themed by other developers.

-This guide will show you how to build a statistics component as part of a UI library using Pigment CSS.
-There are 3 steps to follow:
+The steps below will walk you through how to create a statistics component that could serve as part of a reusable UI library built with Pigment CSS.
+This process has three parts:

-1. Create the component slots.
+1. Create component slots.
 2. Compose slots to create the component.
-3. Style the slot with `ownerState`.
+3. Style slots with `ownerState`.

-### 1. Create the component slots
+### 1. Create component slots

 Slots let the consumers customize each individual element of the component by targeting its respective name in the [theme's styleOverrides](#themeable-statistics-component).

 This statistics component is composed of three slots:

 - `root`: the container of the component
-- `value`: the number of the statistics
+- `value`: the number to be displayed
-- `unit`: the unit or description of the statistics
+- `unit`: the unit or description of the value

 > 💡 Though you can give these slots any names you prefer, we recommend using `root` for the outermost container element for consistency with the rest of the library.